 There are three contiguous membrane domains within the Endoplasmic reticulum that perform different functions within the cell.
 The rough ER is covered by ribosomes on its outer surface, and the transitional ER, where vesicles exit to the Golgi apparatus, both function in protein processing.
 The smoothER is not associated with ribosomes and is involved in lipid, rather than protein, metabolism.

 The Endoplasmic Reticulum and Protein Secretion

-The Endoplasmic Reticulum is the site known for protein secretion and protein sorting. the proteins after sorting moves to it target region in a fixed pathway.
+The Endoplasmic Reticulum is the site known for protein secretion and protein sorting. the proteins after sorting move to their target region in a fixed pathway.
 The pathway could be explained as – the secretory pathway: rough ER ~ Golgi ~ secretory vesicles ~ cell exterior.

-The secretory proteins travelled from the Golgi apparatus to the cell surface in secretory vesicles, which then fused with the plasma membrane to release their contents outside of the cell.
+The secretory proteins traveled from the Golgi apparatus to the cell surface in secretory vesicles, which then fused with the plasma membrane to release their contents outside of the cell.